johanv/blog.johanv.org/posts/migrating-from-drupal-6-to-nikola.rst

 Another thing you should do manually, is migrating attachments and images to your new site.
 Let's hope you don't have too many of them.
 And if so, you can probably write a script as well.

-OK, this was how I migrated my site from Drupal 6 to Nikola.
-I hope you found it interesting.
-If you want to, you can comment on this HPR episode on http://blog.johanv.org/drupal-nikola, using the disqus thingy over there.
-Or you can find `all of my website on github
-<https://github.org/johanv/blog.johanv.org>`__, and send me a pull request.

-Finally I want to thank Hacker Public Radio.
-HPR introduced me to Nikola, and HPR allows me to share how I did my migration.
-If you have something interesting to tell, please submit an episode to HPR yourself.
-If I can do this, you certainly can do this to.

-This was johanv, signing off.